About

 My monograph The Gothic Imagination in the Music of Franz Schubert (2024) distils my fascination with strangeness in Schubert’s music – from irreconcilable contrasts to intimations of the sublime and the grotesque – vis-à-vis gothic trends in literature and the visual arts.
 It thus challenges the well-worn notions of Schubert as a happy-go-lucky composer, or a clairvoyant spinning out endless melodies, and repositions his work within prevailing discourses of the time.
 Just as the gothic prioritizes open-endedness, a blurring of where things begin and close, so this book likewise encourages a blurring of boundaries – new ways of thinking about gothic expression across music and the arts.

 I am currently writing about widowhood as a catalyst for women’s musical creativity in the nineteenth and twentieth centuries.
-This research shifts the emphasis from widowhood as a time of loss, to a period of renewal and rediscovery, with case studies ranging from Clara Schumann to Amy Beach and Carrie Jacobs-Bond.
+This research tilts the pendulum from widowhood as a time of mourning, to a period of renewal and rediscovery, with case studies ranging from Clara Schumann to Amy Beach and Carrie Jacobs-Bond.
 In doing so, it recenters loss as a vehicle for humanizing music-historical narratives and for locating traces of creativity in unexpected places.

 Recent essays include: “Women, Pianos, and Virtuosity” in The Cambridge Companion to Women Composers (2024); “Franz Schubert, Death, and the Gothic” in Schubert’s Piano (2024); and “Diaries and Letters” in The Oxford Handbook of Musical Biography and Life-Writing (forthcoming).

-One example is my course on Women and Song Across Cultures.
 This course explores women’s diverse approaches to song from the nineteenth century to the present day.
 It takes students on a tripartite journey around the world, with stops in Europe, the Americas, the Middle East and North Africa.
 In what ways have women engaged with song as a vehicle for individual and collective expression?
 And how might a global approach enrich our understanding of what song can be and do?
-The course places history, cultural studies, and gender studies in dialogue with practical exploration of women’s voices across styles and genres: from the German Lied, through the Chilean Nueva Canción (“New Song”) movement, to iconic singer-songwriters in the Arab world.
-This approach leads to a multilayered picture of women’s contributions to song across the globe and through the ages.
+The course places history, cultural studies, and gender studies in dialogue with practical exploration of women’s voices across styles and genres: from the German Lied, through the Chilean Nueva Canción movement, to iconic singer-songwriters in the Arab world.

 I have taught across the spectrum of Higher Education: from the inaugural Foundation Year at Lady Margaret Hall, Oxford (a bridging program for students from underrepresented backgrounds), through undergraduate and postgraduate seminars and supervision at Oxford, Maynooth University, Ireland, and the University of California, Irvine.
 I am an active mentor, from undergraduate to PhD projects, and welcome enquiries from prospective mentees.